Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Boundary of a normal domain

 \section{Boundary of a normal domain}

-In this section we show that for a branched cover $f \colon \Omega \to \R^n$ with $f(B_f)$ contained in a simplicial $(n-2)$-complex, the boundaries of sufficiently small normal domains are homeomorphic to a sphere.
-The main step of the proof takes the form of an inductive argument where in the inductive step we restrict a branched cover to the boundary of a small normal domain and study the new branched cover between the lower dimensional spaces.
+In this section we show that for an open and discrete map $f \colon \Omega \to \R^n$ with $f(B_f)$ contained in a simplicial $(n-2)$-complex, the boundaries of sufficiently small normal domains are homeomorphic to a sphere.
+The main step of the proof takes the form of an inductive argument where in the inductive step we restrict an open and discrete map to the boundary of a small normal domain and study the new map between the lower dimensional spaces.
 Since we do not a priori know that the boundary of a normal domain is a manifold, many of the results in this section are proved in a more general setting where the domain of the mapping is not assumed to be a manifold.

 We begin with a few preliminary results on the behavior of $f$ on the boundary of a normal domain.
-The following Lemma \ref{lemma:MappingAtTheBoundary} is known to the experts in the field (see e.g.\ \cite{MartioSrebro}) but we give a short proof for the convenience of the reader. \begin{lemma} Let $X$ be a locally compact and complete metric space and $f \colon X \to \R^n$ a branched cover.
+The following Lemma \ref{lemma:MappingAtTheBoundary} is known to the experts in the field (see e.g.\ \cite{MartioSrebro}) but we give a short proof for the convenience of the reader. \begin{lemma} Let $X$ be a locally compact and complete metric space and $f \colon X \to \R^n$ an open and discrete map.
 Fix $x_0 \in X$ and let $r_0>0$ be such that $U_r \colonequals U(x_0,f,r)$ is a normal neighborhood of $x_0$ for all $r \leq r_0$.
 Then the restriction